Skip to content

 Work app security, corporate data security

-What other forms of mobile device management exist?
+What other forms of mobile management exist?

-Multiple approaches all fall under the EMM banner, making matters more confusing.
+Multiple approaches all fall under the EMM solution banner, making matters more confusing.
 In addition to MDM and MAM, other strategies also exist.

 • Mobile security management (MSM): MSM focuses on mobile app, device, and data security.
 This can include blocking access to certain websites, configuring authentication policies, managing permissions, and more.